dlhenke/LinuxCncOnBusterIso/README.md

-Download a Debian iso from debian with bittorrent https://cdimage.debian.org/debian-cd/current-live/amd64/bt-hybrid/ install it and then run this script as sudo

-chmod 0755 install_linux_cnc_rt_preempt_buster.sh
+Download a Debian iso from debian with bittorrent https://cdimage.debian.org/debian-cd/current-live/amd64/bt-hybrid/ install it and then run this script as sudo it will correct majority of low resolution screens (Depends wich monitor and vga card you have in your computer) chmod 0755 install_linux_cnc_rt_preempt_buster.sh

 sudo ./install_linux_cnc_rt_preempt_buster.sh